miklevin/MikeLev.in/_posts/2023-05-10-i-m-building-better-blogging-to-replace-a-bygone-era.md

 was just starting to hate Java very deeply?
 Ahead of my time, but it was not meant to be.
 It was nothing like the Python world of today that suits my vibe, and when combined with YAML and Markdown is all perfect-stormy.

+## YAML & Markdown, A Match Made in Heaven

 I'm getting tired of writing about history, and you're probably getting tired of reading about it.
 I'll try to wrap up quickly.
 XML mixed markdown and content in